Binirayan festival: From Ati-ati to Malay-ati

 The ati-ati, now popularly known as "ati-atihan" in Philippine fiestas, used to be one of the main events of the festival.
 Patterned after the famous ati-ati of Aklan, the Binirayan ati-ati is participated in by people of all walks of life painting their faces with black soot.
 A tribe competition is held among towns and barangays.
 The popular tribes during the first decade of the festival were Tribu Kamihanon (Bgy 8), Tribu Bukaka (Bgy 2), Tribu Karintukay Dagatnon (Marina) and Tribu Campan (Kampo-Pantalan).
 Tribu Kaunlaran (Bgy 3) of Comon under then tribe trainer and choreographer Herman Cortez became a regular winner, that they represented the province in 1981 in the Dinagyang Festival in Iloilo City as Tribu Binirayan.
-Tribu Binirayan emerged Champion, the first-ever non-Ilonggo tribe to win the competition.
+Tribu Binirayan emerged Champion in 1983, the first-ever non-Ilonggo tribe to win the competition.
 It also boosted the popularity of Binirayan Festival as a major festival in Region VI.
 In later years, however, the high cost of maintaining tribes, prevented many tribes join the ati-ati competition.
-In 2001, the Binirayan Executive Committee repackaged the competition as Malay-Ati competition to introduce the idea that the Malays and Ati are the ancestors of the Antiqueños.
-Current Malay-Ati performance show historical events, folk practices and lifestyles in Antique.
+In 2001, the Binirayan Executive Committee repackaged the competition as Malay-Ati competition to introduce the idea that the Malays and Ati were the ancestors of the Antiqueños.
+Current Malay-Ati performances show historical events, folk practices and lifestyles in Antique.
 The competition in April 2008 was a best of the best among festivals in the province.

-Lin-ay kang Antique

 Antique International Marathon

-This year, 2017, a new event is being slated, the Antique International Marathon (AIM).
+In 2017, a new event is being slated, the Antique International Marathon (AIM).
 It aims to showcase the pristine nature and hassle free lifestyle of the Antiqueños.
 It also intends to put the province at the center of sports tourism in the country.
 AIM will also spark the enthusiasm of the Antiqueños and everyone else to get into sports, go outdoors and have a healthy lifestyle.

 Part of the Registration Fee (10.00) will go to the beautification/upkeep of the Malandog River.
 Malandog River is the site where the Landing of the Ten Malayan Datus took place.